 When your baby is latched on correctly and you can hear the sound of swallowing during nursing

-Your baby seems calm, content, and may sleep after the feed.
+Your baby seems calm, content and may sleep after the feed.

 Your baby will stop on its own by the end of the feed

 If you feel your baby is hungry a lot of the time, there can be reasons associated with it.
-Simple actions like putting or waving hands towards their mouth are an indication that your baby might be hungry.
+Simple actions like putting or waving hands toward their mouth are an indication that your baby might be hungry.
 However, growth spurt or cluster feeding may be the right answer to this rapid change.
 Sometimes, you can confuse hunger with some other reason altogether.
 That means your baby is either tired or uncomfortable.

 The growth spurt is a bodily condition where your baby grows swiftly during the first 12 months of its life.
 It simply means a period of development that brings in multiple changes in your baby.
 Those are constant hunger, change in sleeping patterns, and they may be fussier than normal.
 Moreover, your baby’s weight increases rapidly and you observe sudden changes in your newborn child.
 This usually happens around

 Cluster feeding is a period when your newborn demands constant feeds at short intervals.
 It is different from the normal feeding schedule or eating behavior.
-However, it tends to happen during the first few weeks during the growth spurt and might drain you physically and mentally.
+However, it tends to happen during the first few weeks of the growth spurt and might drain you physically and mentally.
 You must not worry about this as it ends up quickly.
 You can always consult a lactation consultant or a pediatrician, in case you’re worried about your baby’s eating behavior.

 So, the possible explanation for this is your baby needs enough nutrition to serve the hunger during the growth spurt period.
 This means you need to match the supply.
 However, at the end of this period, your milk supply may increase and your baby will have a good night’s sleep.